-This water heater is suitable for either outdoor or indoor installation.
-Whether located outdoor or indoor, the water heater should be installed either close to the most frequently used outlets or with a circulated flow and return system and its position chosen with safety and service in mind.
+The water heater is suitable for either indoor or outdoor installation.
+Whether located outdoor or indoor, the water heater should be installed close to the most frequently used outlet and its position chosen with safety and service in mind.

 Clearance must be allowed for servicing of the water heater.
 The water heater must be accessible without the use of a ladder or scaffold.

-Make sure the temperature pressure relief valve lever is accessible and the front cover, thermostats and heating units can be removed for service.
+Make sure the temperature pressure relief valve lever is accessible and the front cover, thermostat and heating unit can be removed for service.

 You must be able to read the information on the rating plate.
-If possible leave headroom of one water heater height so the anode can be inspected or replaced.
+If possible, leave headroom of one water heater height so the anode can be inspected or replaced.
 Remember you may have to take the entire water heater out later for servicing.

-The water heater is to be installed at ground or floor level and must stand vertically upright on a stable base as acceptable to local authorities.
+The water heater is to be installed at ground or floor level, or in a suitable cupboard.
+Alternatively, it may be hung on a wall capable of taking the weight of the filled water heater using a suitable wall bracket and fixings.
+It must stand vertically upright on a stable base as acceptable to local authorities.
 The base of the water heater is made of corrosion resistant material, and it may be placed directly in contact with the supporting surface.
 It is not necessary to allow for free air circulation under the base of the water heater.